razibalmamun/data-filtering-system/README.md

 8.  run command `php artisan serve`
 9.  ready to browse.
 Just open your browser and enter to `http://localhost:8000`

+### Import Customer Data From CSV to PostgreSQL
+You can find `test-data\test-data.csv` csv file from inside the `project folder`.
+Then you can run `SQL Shell (psql)` or login your `PostgreSQL`.
+To connect using database then right click on database name.
+Now you can click `PSQL Tool`.
+After click `PSQL Tool` in right your side will open terminal to write sql command.

+For example my `test-data.csv` file location is `C:\Users\User\Downloads\test-data.csv`.
+So run bellow command on your terminal.

+`COPY customers (id, email, name, birthday, phone, ip, country) FROM 'C:\Users\User\Downloads\test-data.csv' DELIMITER ',' CSV HEADER;`

+## Development Features
 -   Laravel part
     -   Developed following **SOLID** _Principles_
     -   Seperate **Form Request** classes for filter form
     -   Followed **Service** _Pattern_ where application
 -   Used PostgreSQL
 -   Used Redis
+-   Unit Testing implemented. run command `php artisan test`